glpappa/ML4Health/README.md

 # ML4Health
-Notebooks from the course Machine Learning for Healthcare
+Notebooks from the course Machine Learning for Healthcare from DCC/UFMG.
+Instructors: Anisio Lacerda and Gisele Pappa